RightToPrivacy/wipri/README.md

-### wipri (WiFi Privacy) - Privacy Disinfo Tool
+### wipri (WiFi Privacy) - Privacy Disinfo Tool (as command and / or automated every boot!)

-### WIFi Device/MAC/Device Metadata Disinfo: Address Changer/Hostname randomizer/Device/Signal/location Privacy (derived from my previous maccleaner concept)
+### WIFi Device/MAC/Device Metadata Disinfo: Address Changer/Hostname randomizer/Device/Signal/location Privacy

 [Without disconnecting you from the internet]

 ---

-##### * NEW *: Thanks to popular request, wipri-list allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc
-##### (you can install single 'quasi-perm' mac by choosing wipri-list -s command as your answer on initial install.sh 'boot' question (it's easy and install.sh automatically creates your first valid mac address in wipri-list's list during first run!)
+#### NOTE: You don't need to understand everything in this README to get started.
+It's simple.
+Just run the install.sh and answer the simple questions to let wipri take care of the install + startup

 ---

+* NEW * wipri-list (option) allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc

+---

+#### wipri-list Command

+#### TIP: Want to install a single 'quasi-permanent' mac address on ethernet or wifi?
+Easy!
+Set this up as your wipri service automatically by running install.sh and choosing: wipri-list -s eth0 (replace eth0 with your device) command as your answer on initial install.sh 'boot' question.

+Above is easy.
+Running install.sh automatically creates the first wipri-list valid mac address, adding it to wipri-list's list (during install).

+Since it automatically creates that first mac in your 'list', you could have it set a single quasi-perm mac address.

+This can help for those who want to 'spoof' their mac, but have a valid yet random 'permanent' mac address.
+For mac access lists in network, or simply to recognize your spoofed mac at all times.

+After this you can add additional mac addresses to your list anytime, by running wipri-list -a (to add new generated, valid OUI mac)

+And like I said, it's easy to automate this "set random mac from your wipri-list list" by answering install.sh running with wipri-list -s eth0 command.

+---

+Personal: It's up to you how you want to use it.
+I personally like setting permanent protective wipri service commands for wifi, and enjoy using wipri-list to maintain a quasi-perm ethernet mac (you can make it change every boot if you like, or keep recognized spoofed macs, generated automatically for you)

+If something isn't clear on usage, maybe have questions about wipri-list, leave a comment, or email.

+---

-##### Have great ideas you want to see? file an issue or contact me!
+#### Have great ideas you want to see? file an issue here, or contact me!

 ---